Moana Maniapoto: The inside story of Māori TV's Prince Harry scoop

 The beautiful interior was where I had interviewed the delightful Sir Robert Nairn Gillies just before his investiture last week.
 It reminded me of the long and complex relationship Māori continue to have with the Crown - one that continues through successive governments of all different hues.

-In his message, Prince Harry is clear it was Māori values, and particularly the concept of kaitiakitanga, that informed the decision to launch Travalyst in New Zealand.
+In his message, Prince Harry is clear it was Māori values, and particularly the concept of kaitiakitanga, that informed the decision to launch the campaign in New Zealand.

 That national conversation